 There is a 9 hole golf course (The Dragons Tooth) just 2 miles away, with other courses in the Fort William area.
 For the more adventurous, try kayaking on beautiful Loch Leven, nearby canyoning and white water rafting, or off-road segway.

 The Studios are just a 15 minute walk to the local pub, the public bar at the Loch Leven Hotel; great for meeting locals and tourists alike and the staff offer a warm welcome.
 Their evening meals are first class, and truly delicious – in partnership with them we offer our Studio guests discount vouchers for reduced price meals here.
-Several other local hostelries are easily reached and often have entertainment to add local colour and are a pleasant way to spend your evenings.
+Several other local hostelries are easily reached and often have musical entertainment – traditional or more modern – to add local colour, and are a pleasant way to spend your evenings.

 Lochleven Seafood cafe and shop is on the way to Kinlochleven, with award winning seafood freshly caught locally and transformed into wonderful dishes to temp the most discerning palate.